 Climb Kilimanjaro on the Machame Route

-Of the six main routes used to climb Mount Kilimanjaro, the Machame route is the most popular path.
+Of the seven main routes used to climb Mount Kilimanjaro, the Machame route is the most popular path.
 It is the route of choice for many people because it provides impressive views and a variety of habitats.
 About 50% of all climbers, and most seasoned climbers, choose the Machame route.

 The Machame route is also known as the Whiskey route, given its reputation for being a tough climb, in contrast to the easier Marangu route, which is known as the Coca Cola route.
 Unlike the gradual incline and hut accomodations found on the Marangu Route, the climbers on Machame hike steeper trails, for longer distances, while sleeping in tents.